ACADEMIC LEADERSHIP COUNCIL

 November 28, 2012

 NOTE: At times, issues of confidentiality may require that some items discussed in meetings be excluded from these minutes.

-MEMBERS ABSENT: Sam Beadles, Renee Butler, David Caudill, Lance Crimm, Joyce Mills, Jeff Ray, Denise
+MEMBERS ABSENT: Sam Beadles, Renee Butler, David Caudill, Lance Crimm, Joyce Mills, Jeff Ray, Denise Stover

 GUESTS: Sarah Holliday

 The minutes of the November 1, 2012 Academic Leadership Council Meeting were approved.

 Item 2.
 Updates

 Dr. Szafran updated the Council on the following:

 - Program Updates – M.S.
 Civil Engineering was approved by the Board of Regents without comment.
 The two Environmental prospectuses were approved.
 Biotechnology will soon be submitted and the DPS is being reviewed by the System Office.

 - Budget – a further 2% cut is likely to occur; SPSU is prepared for this via a contingency plan so the cut will not affect the departments in Academic Affairs.